UCLCheminformatics/ScaffoldGraph/README.md

 * Bemis, G. W. and Murcko, M. A. (1996).
 The properties of known drugs.
 1. molecular frameworks.
 Journal of Medicinal Chemistry, 39(15), 2887–2893.
 * Schuffenhauer, A., Ertl, P., Roggo, S., Wetzel, S., Koch, M. A., and Waldmann, H. (2007).
 The scaffold tree visualization of the scaffold universe by hierarchical scaffold classification.
 Journal of Chemical Information and Modeling, 47(1), 47–58.
 PMID: 17238248.
 * Varin, T., Schuffenhauer, A., Ertl, P., and Renner, S. (2011).
 Mining for bioactive scaffolds with scaffold networks: Improved compound set enrichment from primary screening data.
 Journal of Chemical Information and Modeling, 51(7), 1528–1538.
+* Varin, T., Gubler, H., Parker, C., Zhang, J., Raman, P., Ertl, P. and Schuffenhauer, A. (2010) Compound Set Enrichment: A Novel Approach to Analysis of Primary HTS Data.
+Journal of Chemical Information and Modeling, 50(12), 2067-2078.
 * Wetzel, S., Klein, K., Renner, S., Rennerauh, D., Oprea, T. I., Mutzel, P., and Waldmann, H. (2009).
 Interactive exploration of chemical space with scaffold hunter.
 Nat Chem Biol, 1875(8), 581–583.
+* Wilkens, J., Janes, J. and Su, A. (2005).
+HierS:  Hierarchical Scaffold Clustering Using Topological Chemical Graphs.
+Journal of Medicinal Chemistry, 48(9), 3182-3193.